Vesna Vukelić Vendi: Career

 In July 2022, Vukelić published a novel, titled Misterija crne žene (Mystery of the Black Woman).
 In October, she promoted the book at the Belgrade Book Fair.

 Personal life

 Vukelić was born on 25 November 1971 in Belgrade, SFR Yugoslavia.
 She has a younger sister, Maja Vukelić, who won the title of Miss YU in 1994.

 In 1991, she was romantically involved with the president of Serbian Radical Party, Vojislav Šešelj.
 In 2001, Vukelić married former player of OFK Beograd, Branimir Banjac.
 The couple has a daughter, named Nikoleta.

 She practices Eastern Orthodox Christianity and is vocal about her faith in public.

-Her cousin is Bosnian Serb politician, Draško Stanivuković.
+She is third cousins with Draško Stanivuković, a Bosnian Serb Politician and the current mayor of Banja Luka.